Yu Wenjun: Deposition, death and burial

 In 327, Yu Liang further resolved on separating Su, then the governor of Liyang Commandery (歷陽, roughly modern Chaohu, Anhui) from his troops, and he promoted Su to minister of agriculture—a post that did not involve commanding troops.
 Su saw his intent and declared a rebellion, with Zu's assistance.
 Yu Liang initially thought that Su could be easily defeated, but instead Su quickly arrived at the capital in early March 328 and captured it.
 Yu Liang was forced to flee.
 Meanwhile, Su granted himself and Zu various titles on 5 March 328 and allowed his troops to pillage the capital; it was said that even Empress Dowager Yu's servant girls became spoils for his troops.
 Further, it was said that Su himself "humiliated" Empress Dowager Yu— although the method of humiliation was not specified in history, it is believed that she was raped by the troops.
 Empress Dowager Yu died in distress and fear at the age of 32 (by East Asian reckoning).
 Her son Emperor Cheng became Su's captive for months before other provincial generals converged on Jiankang and defeated Su.
-The empress dowager's body was eventually recovered and she was buried on 19 May 328.
+The empress dowager's body was eventually recovered and she was buried together with Emperor Ming at Wuping Mausoleum on 19 May 328.